-AC Data Analysis
+AC-Data Analysis

 Rank-order analysis in Lantz, Luke, and May's (1994) experiment demonstrated significant evidence for AC; however, this procedure does not usually indicate the absolute quality of the AC.
-For example, a response that is a near-perfect description of the target receives a rank of 1.
-But a response that is barely matchable to the target may also receive a rank of 1.
+For example, a response that is a near-perfect description of the target receives a rank of one.
+But a response which is barely matchable to the target may also receive a rank of one.
 Table 1 shows the rating scale that we used to assess the quality of the AC responses, regardless of their rank.

-To apply this subjective scale to an AC trial, an analyst begins with a score of 7 and determines if the description for that score is correct.
-If not, then the analyst tries a score of 6, and so on.
-In this way the scale is traversed from 7 to 0 until the score-description seems reasonable for the trial.
+To apply this subjective scale to an AC trial, an analyst begins with a score of seven and determines if the description for that score is correct.
+If not, then the analyst tries a score of six and so on.
+In this way the scale is traversed from seven to zero until the score-description seems reasonable for the trial.